amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 Manager -> Install -> Restart now**
 4. Add SQLite Manager to the menu: **Menu -> Customize, then drag the SQLite Manager icon to one of the empty menu squares on the right, Exit Customize**
 3. Download the [Portal Database](https://ndownloader.figshare.com/files/2292171) as well as the individual csv files for [plots](https://ndownloader.figshare.com/files/3299474), [species](https://ndownloader.figshare.com/files/3299483), and [surveys](https://ndownloader.figshare.com/files/2292172).
-	* Note that in the .sqlite database file the surveys table has a field called `plot` that in the surveys.csv file is called `plot_id`.
-We will use the .sqlite file in the workshop.
-If you choose to import the individual .csv files and follow along with this lesson, you will need to adjust this field name in your queries.
 5. Open SQLite Manager: **Menu -> SQLite Manager**

 ## <a name="dataset"></a> Dataset description